First published: Dec.13.2018

 Once upon a time, a man named Moza lived in a small town.
 Moza was a lazy unemployed person who had no one in this world except two friends who were as lazy as he was.
-Moza was tall and had a very thick mustache.
+Moza was tall and had a very thick moustache.

 His job was to walk around and bully people, threat business owners and commit extortion.
 Years passed as he easily made a living out of racketeering.
-People were very afraid of the very dictator-like Moza and his friends.
+People were very afraid of the very dictator-like, Moza and his friends.
 Eventually, a new leader took over the town and put many forces in control.

 A rapid spread of justice in the town gave people the courage to stop paying fees to Moza as they were no longer afraid of him.
 Moza and his two friends had to move to another town before all of their money ran out.
 After two hours of walking away from town, they decided to stop to eat and rest.

 That’s when a group of bandits attacked the three hectors and robbed all their money, and left them poor.
 Moza and his friends continued walking until they finally arrived in the new town, thirsty and hungry.

 They saw a restaurant and walked in, sat down and ordered many dishes on the menu.